PeterIngles/assignment-unit-2.2/README.md

 ## Assignment

-As always, start off by forking and cloning this repository from GitHub.
+As always, start off by forking and cloning this repository from GitHufb.
 Open the code up in Atom to get started.

 > Note that in the future we will not call this out explicitly.
 We'll assume you already know that is how you start your work.